-These and more are available at the Oscar Rennebohm Library...
+These and more are available through the Oscar Rennebohm Library.

 If you are an Edgewood faculty or staff member and are concerned about how copyright may affect the materials you use in the classroom, please know that the librarians are available for consultations.

 Copyright is a form of protection provided by the laws of the United States for original works of authorship, including literary, dramatic, musical, architectural, cartographic, choreographic, pantomimic, pictorial, graphic, sculptural, and audiovisual creations.